 For me, the biggest one is flexibility.
 I like the flexibility of being able to choose WHAT hours and days I work, the flexibility to choose WHERE I work, the flexibility to choose HOW I work and most of all, the ability to take control of my own life.
 No more bosses telling me how high I have to jump to meet the unreasonable sales targets or having to work in a toxic work environment where people seem to work just to get to the weekend and “live”.

 Remember the movie “9 to 5″ with Dolly Parton, Jane Fonda and Lily Tomlin?
 It was the second highest grossing movie in 1980; earning $103m.
 The song “9 to 5″ was a major hit earning Dolly Parton an Oscar nomination for Best Original Song in 1981.
 Why was it so successful?
-I believe because it resonated with so many people who are caught in this 9 to 5 work-life.
+I believe it was because it resonated with so many people who are caught in this 9 to 5 work-life.

 Workin’ 9 to 5, what a way to make a livin’